 Now as Head of the Centre for Excellence in Learning and Teaching I am committed to ensuring an excellent learning experience which promotes student engagement and success.

-I was involved in a COMENIUS project from 2006 - 2009 'Kleine Helden in Not' or 'Small Heroes in Trouble' which focussed on Boys in Education from a European perspective.
+2003 – 2006 Kleine Helden in Not or Small Heroes in Trouble: A research project which focused on Boys in Education from a European perspective.
 This project grew from a small piece of regional research, to a wide scale project working with 12 European countries leading to several publications, a practical teaching course and a website.

 I have additional interests in the arts in education, behaviour management and curriculum design where I have published book and chapters.
 My current research explores narrative inquiry to breathe life into stories of the past focusing on memories of primary school education since 1944.

 Additional interests and activities

-I have worked with the Youth and Community Theatre groups at the former Derby Playhouse, now Derby Theatre for 15 years.
+I worked with the Youth and Community Theatre groups at the former Derby Playhouse, now Derby Theatre for 15 years.
 I worked with the Youth Theatre as a movement director, choreographer and Deputy Stage manager.
-In the Community Theatre I am an actor and have taken part in many productions at Derby Theatre.
+In the Community Theatre I was an actor and have taken part in many productions at Derby Theatre.